Basketball Offense - the Grinnell OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Diagram C. O4 sprints to the left low block area and O3 sprints just above O4 near the arc, while O2 sprints to the right wing.
 O5 is the trailer up the left side about 12-15 feet behind O1.

 Option 1 - Point-Guard Attacks and ScoresAs O1 speed-dribbles into the forecourt and begins his dribble attack, O2 cuts underneath and around double-staggered screens set by O4 and O3.
 This action completely clears out the right side of the floor.
 O1 attacks right down the lane for the lay-up.
-This is our first option every time down the floor...
-O1 scoring off the dribble-drive.
+This is our first option every time down the floor - O1 scoring off the dribble-drive.

 Option 2 - Fade-Curl OptionsNotice in diagram C that if O1 does not have the lay-up, he keeps his dribble alive, turns and dribbles back up to about the right elbow area.
 O4 is our "head-hunter" screener and gets a piece of the X2 defender, the first screen for O2.
-The X2 defender may either (1) chase around the screen, or (2) go over the screen.
+The X2 defender may either (1) chase around the screen, or (2) go under the screen.
 O3 reads this and if X2 chases, O3 sets the next staggered screen for O2 making a curl cut (diagram D).
 In fact, O3 will yell to O2, "Curl!" when he sees X2 chasing.
 About this time, our trailer O5 arrives and sets the third staggered screen for O2.
 O1 can pass to O2 for an open 3-point shot (diagram E), or to O5 slipping the screen inside.

 Diagram F shows how the second screener O3 has to read the defense, make the call and set the correct second screen.
 As we have just seen, if X2 chases around the screen, O3 sets the curl screen for O2.
-If O3 sees X2 going over the screen, he yells "Fade!" and sets a fade screen instead (diagram F) and O2 fades to the corner.
+If O3 sees X2 going under the screen, he yells "Fade!" and sets a fade screen instead (diagram F) and O2 fades to the corner.
 O1 then passes over the screens to O2 in the corner for the open 3-point shot (diagram G).

 Option 3 - Trailer optionDiagram H. If our trailer O5 is left unguarded, he simply fills in to the open spot on top and gets the pass from O1 and the 3-point shot, while the other four players all rebound.